trueos/sysadm/docs/api_reference/connection.rst

 Identify Subsystem
 ------------------

-To identify the type of SysAdm system, use :command:`identify`.
+To identify the type of SysAdm™ system, use :command:`identify`.
 Possible identities are "server", "bridge", and "client," with all three system types using this subsystem.